lupintoro/hiddenLite/README.md

 **1) Create config.json file(s):**

         ````bash
-        config.py --input /path/to/database_file(s)_OR_directory_of_files --default True/False (False by default) --output /path/to/output/folder
+        config.py [-i input_file(s)_or_directory_path] [-d True/False (default False)] [-o output.json_path]
         ````

---input: provide database(s) to retrieve its/their schema (if directory, can contain all sort of files, not only databases)
+-i: provide database(s) to retrieve its/their schema (if directory, can contain all sort of files, not only databases)

---default: create extra tables without last 1,2,3 columns in case of table update (e.g. application update, table has more columns, old records keep their old structure)
+-d: create extra tables without last 1,2,3 columns in case of different record structure per table (e.g. application update --> table has more columns but old records keep their old structure)

---output: path to store config.json file(s)
+-o: path to store config.json file(s)

 --> Possible to correct schema errors in the config.json file before running sqlite_parser.py or to remove tables that are not of interest